flashcordon/big-history/Histoire-système-solaire.md

 13. Introduce bioengineered plants to change the planet’s surface albedo

-***Atmosphère***

-- There are basically two CO2 reservoirs on Mars that the terraforming engineer can attempt to access.
-The main reserve of CO2 is that trapped within the surface regolith, with smaller reserves being contained within the polar caps.
-In terms of surface pressure increase, if all of the CO2 in the Martian regolith were released
-- into the atmosphere, it would contribute an additional 400 millibars.
-If all the CO2 in the polar caps were to be released into the Martian atmosphere, some 100 millibars of additional surface pressure would be realized.
-Figure 6.14 indicates that a 500-millibar increase in the CO2 surface pressure will produce a maximum equatorial heating of about 268 K—a temperature still 58 below the freezing point of water.
 - With respect to
 releasing all, or as much as possible, of its CO2 reserve into the Martian atmosphere a lever that produces an additional 58 increase